 Artist Statement

 Working primarily in graphite, I use drawing as a way of slowing and distilling these images.
-The tonal range of the medium lends a quiet, reflective quality to the figures, emphasizing form, presence, and atmosphere.
+The tonal range of the medium lends a quiet, reflective quality to the figures, emphasizing form, detail, and atmosphere.

-Most of my drawings depict characters drawn from popular narratives—heroes, monsters, and other archetypal figures—but I approach them less as references to specific stories and more as visual forms that carry emotional and symbolic weight.
+Most of my drawings depict characters drawn from popular narratives—heroes, monsters, and other archetypal figures—but I approach them less as references to specific stories and more as visual forms that carry emotional and symbolic suggestion.
 Through reframing and reinterpretation, I’m interested in how these images shift between familiarity and ambiguity, and how they continue to hold meaning outside their original contexts.